Roujon2/Roujon2/README.md

 ### Hey ⛄

 Hi!
-I'm Jonathan and I'm currently in my fourth year studying Cognitive Science and Computer Science at McGill University.
+I'm Jonathan and I'm a graduate of Cognitive Science and Computer Science at McGill University.
-I'm currently working on adding small features on Moviespedia using React!
+I'm currently working on 'Spekboom Mapper', a large-scale web application in React and Node.js!

 ## Main Projects
 - [Moviespedia](https://github.com/Roujon2/Moviespedia) 🎥